Interpolating with generalized Assouad dimensions: Introduction

 On the other hand, for all $m\in\N$ with $m\geq 3$, there is an explicit self-similar set $K\subset\R$ with three maps, each with contraction ratio $1/m$, and a constant $C_m>0$, such that if $\phi$ is any dimension function satisfying

-then $\dimAs\phi K=\dimA K=1$. \end{itheorem} The main difficulty with proving good lower bounds is that the presence of a large number of cylinders (as governed by $\widetilde{M}_n$) is insufficient to guarantee the presence of large tangents.
+then $\dimAs\phi K=\dimA K=1$. \end{itheorem} The proof can be obtained by combining \cref{p:self-similar-upper} and \cref{t:ss-lower}.
+The main difficulty with proving good lower bounds is that the presence of a large number of cylinders (as governed by $\widetilde{M}_n$) is insufficient to guarantee large covering number locally.
 In some sense, we require the stronger property that the cylinders corresponding to a maximal ball $B(x,r)$ for $\widetilde{M}_n$ are ``uniformly distributed'' so that each cylinder individually makes a maximal contribution.

 Unfortunately, we are unable to give an explicit example of a set for which the upper bound and lower bounds give the same dimension window.
 We also wonder if the natural upper bound defined by the $\widetilde{M}_n$ is sharp. \begin{question} Suppose $K$ is an equicontractive self-similar set in $\R$ with $\dimH K<1$ which does not satisfy the weak separation condition.
 Does there necessarily exist a single dimension function $\psi$ such that